-CARTERET — Authorities are actively searching for a man who has been charged with fatally shooting a 17-year-old male in Carteret, Middlesex County Prosecutor Bruce J. Kaplan and Carteret Police Chief John Pieczyski announced this weekend.
+NEW BRUNSWICK — Police are actively searching for a man who abducted a New Brunswick girl and sexually assaulted her in the city last week, Middlesex County Prosecutor Bruce J. Kaplan and New Brunswick Police Director Peter Mangarella announced today.

 ELIZABETH — Last week, a Union County jury found a verified member of the Bloods street gang guilty of murder and related charges, Union County Prosecutor Theodore J. Romankow announced today.

 TRENTON – Democrats in the state Legislature reached on compromise with Gov. Chris Christie on a state budget proposal Monday that is expected to be voted on next week.

 WASHINGTON, D.C. — A growing number of states are stepping up efforts to expand high-quality broadband—or high-speed Internet—in the wake of the federal government’s national plan and the availability of stimulus funds, according to a new report released Monday by the Pew Center on the States.

 June 16 at 6:12 a.m. – Officer Brian Renda investigated a report of criminal mischief at 100 Westfield Avenue.